-The ATO Configurator is best used in conjunction with Items which use the Job Costing method.
-In that case, the cost of the work accumulated on a Work Order for the configured Item is passed directly to Cost of Sales in the General Ledger--and to the sales history table (found in sales analysis reports, api.saleshistory view or cohist table) for accurate margin reporting.
+The ATO Configurator is best used in conjunction with items that use the job costing method.
+In this method, the cost of the work accumulated on a work order for the configured item is passed directly to cost of sales in the general ledger—and to the sales history table (found in sales analysis reports, the api.saleshistory view or the cohist table) for accurate margin reporting.

 Bill of Materials

-The Item maintenance window includes a "Configured" check box that is enabled when the Item Type selected is either "Manufactured" or "Reference."
+The item maintenance window includes a "configured" check box that is enabled when the item type selected is either "manufactured" or "reference."

-The usual business logic of characteristic selection values works the same as with any other Item.
-That means a list of selectable values for Sales can be built by including the same Characteristic multiple times with different values.
-The Characteristic flagged as "Default" will be the default value on the Sales Order.
+The usual business logic of characteristic selection values works the same as with any other item.
+That means a list of selectable values for sales can be built by including the same characteristic multiple times with different values.
+The characteristic flagged as "default" will be the default value on the sales order.